37 Years Ago: Charlie Daniels Earns Gold Single for ‘The Devil Went Down to Georgia’

 “The idea may have come from an old poem that Stephen Vincent Benet wrote many, many years ago,” Daniels adds.
 “He didn’t use that line, but I just started, and the band started playing, and first thing you know, we had it down.”

-“The Devil Went Down to Georgia” is the narrative of a boy named Johnny, who makes a deal with the devil, wagering his own soul for the chance for a golden fiddle.
+“The Devil Went Down to Georgia” is the narrative of a boy named Johnny, who makes a deal with the devil, wagering his own soul for a chance at a golden fiddle.
 It became Daniels’ biggest hit, reaching No. 3 on the pop charts as well.
 The song was also used in the 1980 movie Urban Cowboy, starring John Travolta and Debra Winger.